 “I’m promoting you to Crown Prince.
 The Knobs will have their show.
 The boys are sure to come back.
 Everything is working out.
 We have new songs.
 I don’t feel abandoned anymore.
 You keep us too busy to worry about all the music business bullshit.
 Maybe there is something in the water.”

-“How about letting me see my file again?”
+“How about letting me see my file now?”

 He kisses me on the forehead.

 “I will not deny you anything you want but it is working so well.
 Can’t you trust Dr Jacques’ advice to become the person you are, not the one you were.”